Table-based Quantifier Elimination: Preliminaries

+Function symbols are either \define{interpreted}, \define{defined}, or \define{uninterpreted}.
+Interpreted symbols have a fixed behavior and belong to \define{background theories} (e.g., arithmetic).
+A \define{definition} (using \texttt{define-fun}) associates a function symbol with a body term; such a symbol is defined.
+Symbols that are neither interpreted nor defined are uninterpreted.

+A \define{well-sorted term} is constructed from variables and function symbols applied to terms of the expected sorts.
+A term is \define{ground} if it contains no variables.
+A term $f(\bar t)$ is \define{nested} if it appears as an argument of another function or predicate.
+A term $f(\bar t)$ is \define{flat} if its arguments are either variables or ids: it has no nested terms.
+A term of sort $\mathbf{Bool}$ is a \define{formula}.
+A closed formula is a \define{sentence}.
+A \define{quantification} $\forall \bar{x} : \phi$ or $\exists \bar{x} : \phi$ consists of a quantifier prefix binding a set of variables $\bar{x}$, and a sub-formula $\phi$, called the \define{matrix} of the quantification.
+A \define{literal} is either a predicate application $p(\bar t)$ or its negation $\neg p(\bar t)$.
+A \define{clause} is a disjunction of literals.

+Some interpreted symbols are \define{constructors}.
+A \define{ground constructor term}, or \define{id} for short, is either a parameterless constructor (such as $\top$, $\bot$, or integers) or a constructor applied to ids.
+Each constructor $c$ with arity $n$ is associated with $n$ \define{selectors} $s_1, \dots, s_n$ such that for any id $e = c(e_1, \dots, e_n)$, the value of $s_i(e)$ is $e_i$.

+In the semantics of the logic, each sort $\sigma$ is associated with a \define{universe} $U_\sigma$.
+A sort $\sigma$ is \define{representable} if its universe $U_\sigma$ is exactly its set of ids; for such a sort, the value of any ground term is an id.
+For instance, $\mathbf{Bool}$ and $\mathbf{Int}$ are representable sorts, whereas $\mathbf{Real}$ is not.
+The $\mathbf{Bool}$ ids are represented in SMT-LIB by the constants \texttt{true} and \texttt{false} (denoted $\top$ and $\bot$).

+A \define{substitution} $\bar v$ maps variables to ids.
+Applying a substitution $\bar v$ to a term $t$ yields an \define{instantiation} $t[\bar v]$; it is ground if $\bar v$ is for all the free variables of $t$.

+A \define{structure} $\mathbf{A}$ provides an interpretation for every symbol in the signature, where the interpretation of defined and interpreted symbols is fixed by their definitions and theory specifications, respectively.
+Every ground term $t$ has a \define{value} in $\mathbf{A}$, denoted by $t^\mathbf{A} \in U_\sigma$.
+A ground formula $\phi$ is \define{true in $\mathbf{A}$} if $\phi^\mathbf{A} = \top$.
+In practice, the value of some ground terms can be determined by \define{simplification}: replacing defined symbols with the body of their definitions and applying theory rules.

-\subsection{Relational algebra.}
+\subsection{Relational algebra}

-A \define{n-relation} is a pair consisting of (1) a set of n-tuples of elements in a defined domain, and (2) a n-tuple of \define{attribute names}.
-An \define{attribute} in a relation is a column of that relation; a tuple of elements is a row.
+A \define{relation} is a pair consisting of (1) a set of tuples of elements in a domain, and (2) a tuple of \define{attribute names}.
+An \define{attribute} in a relation is a column; a tuple of elements is a row.
 The number of rows may be infinite.
+Here, the domain of the relations is the set of terms introduced in Section~2.1.